getnamo/MachineLearningRemote-Unreal/README.md

 - https://github.com/getnamo/machine-learning-remote-ue4

-Want to use tensorflow python api embedded in your unreal engine project?
+Want to use tensorflow python api with a python instance embedded in your unreal engine project?

 - https://github.com/getnamo/tensorflow-ue4